About swimming at Lynford Water

 1 .
 Walk down to the lakes, towards the beach.
 At the beach, turn left through a gap in the hedge, go diagonally to the left, then left down the promontory.
 Enter from one of the beaches to your right.
 Shallow entry, then very soon shelves to deep water.
 This is the older conservation lake.
 Be discreet and mindful that swimming is not allowed, though in reality this is not enforced.

-You could also swim in the other lake, but this is shallower, has more weed, and has more wildlife
+You could also swim in the other lake, but this is shallower, has more weed in summer, and has more wildlife

 - Best is the beach past the little hill with pines on it.